KAM plastic snaps are made from polyacetal resin, a type of plastic that is stronger and more durable than other types of plastic.

 - Do not require as much arm or shoulder strength as the press.

-The benefits of a press are:
+The benefits of the DK-93 presses are:

 - With the appropriate dies, the press can also be used to attach metal snaps and grommets.
-At this time, there are no such corresponding dies for the pliers.

 - There are some plastic snaps that only be installed with a press because there is no corresponding dies for the pliers.
 These include, but are not limited to. pronged studs for double-sided snaps and size 24 snaps.